bartsmykla/kuma/docs/madr/decisions/087-naming-envoy-resources-from-multiple-kuma-policies.md

 - RBAC filters combining rules from multiple `MeshTrafficPermission` policies
 - HTTP connection managers where multiple `MeshTimeout`, `MeshRetry`, or `MeshRateLimit` policies apply
 - Clusters where multiple `MeshHealthCheck` or `MeshCircuitBreaker` policies merge
+- Passthrough filter chains and clusters from multiple `MeshPassthrough` policies targeting the same proxy

 These multi-policy scenarios were explicitly marked as out of scope in [previous MADRs](https://github.com/kumahq/kuma/blob/210d6f7a354bc279b0f2184bb4a4ae9229394b8c/docs/madr/decisions/076-naming-system-envoy-resources.md#L119-L120). **This MADR addresses that gap** by evaluating approaches to handle multi-policy Envoy resources and components.
 The evaluation focuses on resources and components that **generate stats and metrics**, where naming directly impacts observability.
 For resources without observability impact, not having an explicit name is acceptable.